Projects

 Our long-term goal is to improve Internet transparency, and we keep looking for new ways to achieve that.
 At the moment, we have projects on the following topics:

 • Using online games to map Internet latency: We collect video-game streaming footage from Twitch and extract the latency numbers to build a universal map of Internet latency.
-We are looking for a motivated student to help us analyse the collected measurements: find gamers with interesting latency patterns; group gamers according to their latency behavior; and try to explain natural variations in latency due to real-world events [MS or advanced BA project].
-We are also looking for a motivated student with good experience in Natural Language Processing (NLP) to help us analyze gamers’ reactions to latency changes [MS or advanced BA project].
+We are looking for a student who loves games and data science to help us analyse the collected measurements: find gamers with interesting latency patterns; group gamers according to their latency behavior; and try to explain natural variations in latency due to real-world events [MS project].
 Contact: Catalina

 To enjoy any of these topics, you must have enjoyed your Computer Systems and/or Networks courses (including all those quirky delay computations and TCP diagrams).